Dave Sharp advises architecture firms on social media, communication and marketing strategy. More.

 But how do you figure out what to write about?
 I've spoken to architects who can't write to save their lives, and others who take to it like New York Times best sellers - the key difference between the two is that the latter reads every day, and the former doesn't.

 In my personal experience, the best way to inspire your writing is to improve the quality of your media diet.
 Read business, economics and psychology books.
 Watch TED talks.
 Read blogs.
 Listen to smart podcasts.
 Replace some of your Netflix time with better quality writing and ideas and you'll find yourself overflowing with new thoughts and concepts that could help your audience and directly impact the quality of the work you're doing for your clients.

-Baby step 5: Invest in your firm's branding and presentation.
+Step 5: Invest in your firm's branding and presentation.

-Most architects invest too much money and time in the packaging of their business at the beginning of their marketing journey.
+Most architects invest too much money and time in the packaging of their business at the beginning of their architecture marketing journey.
 They'll focus on the website, the business cards and photography, completely exhausting their marketing budget and mental space, before they've established their audience.